Superfluidity in multicomponent fermions via the functional renormalization group: Numerical analysis

 \subsection{Flow in a set of polynomials}

-To check the consistency of the derived equation with the $\varepsilon$-expansion, we need to expand functions $\vv_k, \ww_k$ as segments of a Taylor series in $\rho_1$ around a point $\rho_0$.
-There are several different ways how to realize an appropriate truncation scheme depending on the choices of $\rho_0$ point: $\rho_0=0$ -- expansion above a phase transition; $\rho_0=\rho_0(k)$ -- expansion over running minimum of the potential $\vv_k$ and $\rho_0=\const$ -- expansion over a shifted from the origin point that is the minima of the infrared potential $\vv_{k=0}$, which is however unknown apriori, therefore the magnitude $\rho_0$ can be tuned to attain the better convergence of the expansion \cite{Aoki1998}.
-Here we confine ourselves with the first case enough to derive one-loop results within the $\varepsilon$-expansion; thus we set
+To check the consistency of the derived equation with the $\varepsilon$-expansion, we need to expand functions $\vv_k, \ww_k$ as segments of a Taylor series in $\rho_1$ around the point $\rho_0$.
+There are several different ways how to realize an appropriate truncation scheme depending on the choices of the $\rho_0$ point: $\rho_0=0$ -- expansion above a phase transition; $\rho_0=\rho_0(k)$ -- expansion over running minimum of the potential $\vv_k$ and $\rho_0=\const$ -- expansion over a point shifted from the origin that is the minimum of the infrared potential $\vv_{k=0}$, which is however unknown a priori; therefore the magnitude $\rho_0$ can be tuned to attain a better convergence of the expansion \cite{Aoki1998}.
+Here we confine ourselves with the first case enough to derive one-loop results within the $\varepsilon$-expansion; thus, we set